alacritty/alacritty/CONTRIBUTING.md

 development versions, allowing us to keep the branches completely separate without merging releases back into master.

-The exact steps for an exemplary `1.2.3` might look like this:
+The exact steps for an exemplary `1.2.3` release might look like this:
  1. Initially, the version on the latest master is `1.2.3-dev`
  2. A new `v1.2.3` branch is created for the release
  3. On master, the version is bumped to `1.2.4-dev` and the `-dev` is stripped from previous change log entries
  4. In the branch, the version is bumped to `1.2.3-rc1`
- 5. The new commit in the branch is tagged as `1.2.3-rc1`
+ 5. The new commit in the branch is tagged as `v1.2.3-rc1`
- 6. A release is created for the `1.2.3-rc1` tag
+ 6. A GitHub release is created for the `v1.2.3-rc1` tag
- 7. The changelog since the last release (stable or RC) is added
+ 7. The changelog since the last release (stable or RC) is added to the GitHub release description
  8. Bug fixes are cherry-picked from master into the branch and steps 4-7 are repeated until no major issues are found in the release candidates
  9. In the branch, the version is bumped to `1.2.3`
- 10. The new commit in the branch is tagged as `1.2.3`
+ 10. The new commit in the branch is tagged as `v1.2.3`
- 11. A release is created for the `1.2.3` tag
+ 11. A GitHub release is created for the `v1.2.3` tag
- 12. The changelog since the last stable release (**not** RC) is added
+ 12. The changelog since the last stable release (**not** RC) is added to the GitHub release description

 # Contact